ISSA Nutritionist Study Guide

 The human cell is considered to be the building block of life, and in the human body, we have trillions of these cells.

-The cells are going to be used for structure, absorption of nutrients, generation of energy, movement of waste products, and performance of specialized functions essential for life.
+The cells will be used for structure, absorption of nutrients, generation of energy, movement of waste products, and performance of specialized functions essential for life.

 The function and makeup will be dependent on the location of the cells.